 - disability hate crime

-- discriminatory abuse (eg on grounds of age or sexual orientation)
+- discriminatory abuse (for example on grounds of age or sexual orientation)

 - domestic abuse

-- organisational abuse (eg in a care setting such as a residential care home)
+- organisational abuse (when a group of people are abused by an organisation, such as a care home)

 - human trafficking and modern slavery